-Much like a business, churches receive money, spend money, purchase inventory, pay bills, and transfer money between banks on a daily basis.
-Keeping up with these daily or weekly transactions will speed up your month-end close process.
-Here is a quick breakdown of some of the most common tasks you will need to accomplish when managing your church’s books.
+Much like businesses, churches receive money, spend money, purchase inventory, pay bills, and transfer money between banks.
+Keeping up with these daily, weekly, or monthly transactions will speed up your month-end closing process.
+Here is a quick breakdown of some of the most common tasks you will need to accomplish when doing your church bookkeeping.

-– Enter Income and Expenses – You will need to track what Asset account it impacts, the Income or Expense account it is categorized by, and the Equity account
+You will need to track what Asset account each transaction impacts, the Income or Expense account category, and the Equity account.

-– Prepare your bank deposits – More on this tomorrow, but make sure you track your donations by fund and note which of your income is tax-deductible for giving statements
+Make sure you track your contributions by fund, and note what part of your income is tax-deductible for giving statements.

-Pro Tip: Always have two people count the giving received each Sunday and prepare the bank deposit slip.
-This improves accountability and transparency that all donations received were deposited.
+Pro Tip: Always have two people count the giving received each week and prepare the bank deposit slip.
+This improves accountability and transparency that all contributions received were deposited.

-– Pay bills – Track the due date of new bills so you can more easily anticipate your cash flow
+Track the due date of new bills so you can more easily anticipate your cash flow.

-Pro Tip: For good internal controls, choose a separate person to sign checks that confirms the amount matches the invoice or estimate and is an approved expense.
+Pro Tip: For good internal controls, choose a separate person to sign checks to confirm the amount matches the invoice or estimate, and is an approved expense.

-– Journal Entries – This is less common, but happens when you have a transaction that is not a standard expense or deposit.
-For example, if you need to transfer dollars between funds or bank accounts, such as allocating a portion of your General Fund to your Missions fund, you would note this in a Journal Entry
+When you have a transaction that is not a standard expense or deposit, a journal entry can help you keep track of it.
+For example, if you need to transfer dollars between funds or bank accounts, such as allocating a portion of your General Fund to your Missions Fund, you would note this in a journal entry.

-Having a monthly checklist can help ensure that all financial transactions that affect your bottom line are accounted for.
-Setting a deadline for the month end close helps too (for example, close month and run reports by the 5th of the following month).
-Here is a checklist of all the tasks to get finished when closing out your bookkeeping each month.
+Having a monthly checklist can help ensure all financial transactions that affect your bottom line are accounted for.
+Setting a deadline for the month-end closing helps too.
+For example, close the month and run reports by the fifth of the following month.
+Here is a checklist of all the tasks to complete when closing out your bookkeeping each month.